fluxcd/flagger/docs/gitbook/usage/how-it-works.md

 If you use a different convention you can specify your label with the `-selector-labels=my-app-label` command flag in the Flagger deployment manifest under containers args or by setting `--set selectorLabels=my-app-label` when installing Flagger with Helm.
+Flagger will only use the first matching label it finds from the selector labels.

 If the target deployment uses secrets and/or configmaps, Flagger will create a copy of each object using the `-primary` suffix